maxensas/xiletrade/README.md

 <img align="left" width="275" height="332" src="https://user-images.githubusercontent.com/62154281/104064852-f2ae8a00-51fe-11eb-82b2-a16659382f59.png">

 XileTrade is a FREE tool that aims to provide you a better gaming experience on [Path of exile](https://www.pathofexile.com/).
-It helps you to price your items in-game and offers controls to facilitate your trading without adding automation.
+It helps you to price your items in-game and offers controls to facilitate your trading without adding automation.<br>

 >Path of Exile is a Free to Play Hack'n Slash game developed and published by Grinding Gear Games.
 The game is refreshed every 3/4 months with new content and updates through their league system.
->Xiletrade follow changes made and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.<br><br>
+>Xiletrade follow changes made and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.<br>

 ### A quick video to present the tool :
 [On the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out.)<br><br>